Hibino ends Hsieh reign in Hiroshima

+A new Japan Women's Open champion will be crowned this weekend after home contender Nao Hibino dethroned Hsieh Su-wei to reach the semi-finals.

-World No.146 Hibino defeated the No.1 seed 6-4 6-3 on Saturday (AEST) and will face Mihaela Buzarnescu in the last four in Hiroshima.
+World number 146 Hibino defeated the top seed 6-4 6-3 on Friday and will face Mihaela Buzarnescu in the last four in Hiroshima.

 The unseeded Hibino will play in her first Tour-level semi-final for almost two years after hitting 25 winners and breaking five times to advance in straight sets.